arp99/Cash-Register-Manager/README.md

 # Cash Register Manager
- Enter customer bill amount and cash amout given by the customer, and get the minimum number of notes needed to return the change to the customer
+ Enter customer bill amount and cash amount given by the customer, and get the minimum number of notes needed to return the change to the customer